JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 ```
 ##### `com.javatmp.web.controller.PagesController` class

-This class consider as a front controller servlets responsible for forwarding requests for all static JSP pages inside `WEB-INFO/pages/*` folder that does not have specific servlet for handling its url.
+This class consider as a front controller servlet responsible for forwarding url requests for JSP pages inside
+`WEB-INFO/pages/*` folder that does not have specific servlet for handling its url.
 The following code provides its source code:

 ```java
 package com.javatmp.web.controller;